aditi-bhatia/BabyBlockchain/README.md

 ## TO DO LIST

 -> UI should be able to GET and POST all requests, responses and data.
-Connectivity code needs to be written for this (use the updated UI code I pushed -aditi)
+Connectivity code needs to be written for this (use the updated UI code I pushed -aditi)  <br />
--> FLASK API for all requests needs to be written:
+-> FLASK API for all requests needs to be written: <br />
---->GET by product_id
+--->GET by product_id <br />
---->GET all products by a specific manufacturer
+--->GET all products by a specific manufacturer <br />
---->Transfer products [POST new transactions for retailer manufacturer ->]
+--->Transfer products [POST new transactions for retailer manufacturer ->] <br />
---->manufacturer->retailer [GET updated retailer wallet]
+--->manufacturer->retailer [GET updated retailer wallet] <br />
---->Etc. there are probably some that I am forgetting
+--->Etc. there are probably some that I am forgetting <br />

 #### Start nodes